England fixtures 2022: England vs Germany, England vs Hungary, kick off time, how to watch, pundits, squad

-The Euro 2022 runners-up face back-to-back games beginning this weekend, as the Three Lions open their UEFA Nations League campaign.
+The Three Lions are all set for a replay of the classic Euro 2020 clash against Germany as they look to bounce back from their opening UEFA Nations League defeat to Hungary.

-Gareth Southgate’s side have not been in competitive action since a 10-0 win over San Marino in September, but will return to face two familiar foes this coming week as they aim to show their credentials ahead of the Qatar World Cup.
+Gareth Southgate’s fell to a 1-0 defeat in Budapest, their first defeat since the penalty shoot out defeat to Italy in the European Championship final, but will return to face a familiar foes this coming week as they aim to show their credentials ahead of the Qatar World Cup.

-Friendly wins over Ivory Coast and Switzerland in March gave fans the chance to see exciting new talents such as Crystal Palace trio, Marc Guéhi, Connor Gallagher and Tyrick Mitchell, but will now face a total of four games in ten days as the Nations League begins with a flurry of matches.
+James Justin and Josh Bowen were both handed their England debuts in the defeat to the Hungarians, but they are expected to return to a full strength XI for the game against a side they have plenty of footballing history with.

-In the first of these Nations League ties, the team will head to the Puskas Arena in Budapest to face a Hungary side, although the game will be played behind-closed-doors as a punishment for the racist abuse England players suffered during a UEFA World Cup Qualifier between the sides in September 2021.
+In the first of these Nations League ties, the team will head to the Allianz Arena in Munich to face a Germany side who opened their own Nations League with a 1-1 drew against Italy, thanks to a lat Joshua Kimmich strike.

-However, approximately 3000 home supporters are set to attend the fixture, owing to a loophole which allows children to attend along with one accompanying adult.
+A capacity crowd is expected, with the Three Lions away end completely sold out.

 Here is all you need to know ahead of England’s next two fixtures.